RFactor 2: Development moved from ISI to Studio 397 (2016)

-After the Le Mans 24 Hours Virtual on February 14, 2020, Michelin stated that the tire wear rate in rFactor 2 was higher than in real life, and that they looked forward to working with Studio 397 to improve rF2 tire compounds on this aspect.
-On February 17, 2020, further physics updates were released, also based on feedback from 2017 World's Fastest Gamer winner Rudy van Buren.
+After the Le Mans 24 Hours Virtual in February 2020, Michelin stated that the tire wear rate in rFactor 2 was higher than in real life, and that they looked forward to working with Studio 397 to improve rF2 tire compounds on this aspect.
+Further physics updates were released in the same month, also based on feedback from 2017 World's Fastest Gamer winner Rudy van Buren.

 In August 2017, Studio 397 released the first paid DLC for rFactor 2, with the McLaren 650S GT3, followed in October by a larger GT3 pack DLC.
 The following month, the first Formula E content was released.
 In March 2018, the KartSim DLC package was released, containing two go-karts and three tracks.
-In February 2018, Studio 297 finished data gathering for the first laser scanned track for rFactor 2 (Sebring), using Lidar technology.
+The same year in February, Studio 297 finished data gathering for the first laser scanned track for rFactor 2 (Sebring), using Lidar technology.
 Later in 2018, Studio 397 released the Endurance package and several historical F1 cars (the Brabham BT44B, March 761, and McLaren M23, MP4/8 and MP4/13).
 In June 2019, the first six Tatuus-based cars were released.
 In 2019, with the addition of the 24 Hours of Le Mans and their version of the Circuit de Monaco, rF2 completed the full triple crown of tracks.

 The user interface for rFactor and rFactor 2 had long been criticized for their graphic design.
 In December 2019, a new user interface, which had been anticipated and previewed for some time, was released as an opt-in public beta.
 It is entirely based on HTML to make it easier to extend and integrate with future online services.
 The new UI included a new matchmaker for online multiplayer and established the basis for the upcoming competition system, whose beta was released in December 2020.